-Hannah Hague was seen on the West End stage at Cambridge Theatre playing the role of Lavender in Matilda the Musical from 2015 to 2016 and has since gone on to perform as a dancer on The X Factor and at MOVE IT and recorded the promo for CBBC’s Find Your Tribe.
+Hannah Hague was seen on the West End stage at Cambridge Theatre playing the role of Lavender in the Royal Shakespeare Company’s Matilda The Musical from 2015 to 2016 and has since gone on to perform as a dancer on The X Factor and at MOVE IT and recorded the promo for CBBC’s Find Your Tribe.
 Having recently filmed for an upcoming Christmas Netflix movie, Hannah is continually competing and training to heighten her skills and also has experience in modelling.
-Catching up with Hannah last month, we find out about playing the role of Lavender, performing at MOVE IT and her career in dance.
+Catching up with Hannah last month, we find out about playing the role of Lavender in the Royal Shakespeare Company’s Matilda The Musical, performing at MOVE IT and her career in dance.

-What was your experience like playing Lavender in Matilda the Musical?
+What was your experience like playing Lavender in the Royal Shakespeare Company’s Matilda The Musical?

-Playing Lavender in Matilda was such a great feeling.
+Playing Lavender in the Royal Shakespeare Company’s Matilda The Musical was such a great feeling.
 It was amazing being on stage and feeling that adrenaline every night.
 I loved performing live; if you messed up or you didn’t do your best, you always got the chance to perform it again the next day.
 It was almost three years ago now but I still have friends that I met in the show, everyone was so lovely.
 It was my first big project and it was an amazing experience.

 What did you know about Lavender before auditioning?

 I actually auditioned originally for Hortensia, but I actually got Lavender, which was a lovely surprise.
 I knew that she was a bubbly, energetic character (a bit like me!).

 Do you have any plans to do more theatre?

 Yes, I’d love to do more theatre in the future.
 It’s such an amazing feeling to be on stage.